-- i) As soon as the bout has stopped, the Referee briefly analyses the movements which composed the last fencing phase. - ii) After reaching a decision regarding the materiality of a hit, the Referee, by applying the rules, will decide which pentathlete was hit, whether both were hit (double hit), or whether there was no valid hit. - iii) The Referee must use the signals as shown in figure 3. - i) The Referee disregards hits which have been registered as a result of the following actions: - a) started before the command "Allez" ("Play") or after "Halte" ("Halt"); - caused by the meeting of the points of the epées or hits made on the ground where is not insulated; - which are made on any object other than the opponent, including their equipment. - d) Any pentathlete who intentionally causes the apparatus to register a hit by placing their point on any surface other than that of their opponent will be penalised as specified in Rule 4.6.3 ii). - ii) The Referee must take note of possible failures of electrical equipment and must annul the last hit registered in the following circumstances: - a) If a hit made on the guard of the pentathlete against whom the hit was registered or on the conductive piste causes the apparatus to register a hit: - b) if a hit properly made by the pentathlete against whom the hit was registered does not cause the apparatus to register a hit; - c) if the apparatus fortuitously registers a hit against a pentathlete against whom there has been, for example, a beat on the blade, some movement of the opponent, or vibration on the piste transmitted to the central apparatus; or as a result of any cause other than a properly made hit; - d) if a hit is annulled the subsequent hit made by their opponent; - e) if a double hit is registered but one hit is valid and the other is not valid (such as a hit made on surface other than opponent or a hit made leaving the piste) only the valid hit is scored. - iii) The Referee must also apply the following rules regarding the annulment of hits: - a) Only the last hit which precedes the establishment of the failure of the apparatus may be annulled and then only if it is the pentathlete against whom the hit was registered who is placed at a disadvantage by the failure - b) The failure must be determined by tests made immediately after the bout is stopped, under the supervision of the Referee and without changing any part of the equipment in use. - c) With these tests, one is trying only to establish whether there is a material possibility of a mistake in the judgment as a result of a fault.
-The location of this fault in the electrical equipment, including that of either of the pentathletes, is unimportant in reaching a decision. - d) It is not necessary, in order to justify the annulment of a hit, that the failure in question repeats itself each time a test is made, but it is essential that the fault be established by the Referee without the possibility of doubt at least once. - e) A pentathlete who makes any modification in, or changes to their equipment without being asked by the Referee to do so, before the judgment is pronounced, loses the right to the annulment of the hit.
-Similarly, after again coming on guard and after the bout has effectively recommenced, a pentathlete cannot claim the annulment of a hit registered against them before the said recommencement of the bout. - f) If the incidents mentioned occur as a result of a pentathlete's body wire
+4.4.13 Validity or Priority of Hits i) ii) iii) As soon as the bout has stopped, the Referee briefly analyses the moveme which composed the last fencing phase.
+After reaching a decision regarding the materiality of a hit, the Referee, by plying the rules, will decide which pentathlete was hit, whether both were (double hit), or whether there was no valid hit.
+The Referee must use the signals as shown in figure 3.
+4.4.14 Annulment of Hits i) The Referee disregards hits which have been registered as a result of the fol- lowing actions: a) started before the command "Allez" ("Play") or after "Halte" ("Halt"); b) caused by the meeting of the points of the epées or hits made on the ground where is not insulated; c) which are made on any object other than the opponent, including their equipment. d) Any pentathlete who intentionally causes the apparatus to register a hit by placing their point on any surface other than that of their opponent will be penalised as specified in Rule 4.6.3 ii). ii) The Referee must take note of possible failures of electrical equipment and must annul the last hit registered in the following circumstances: a) If a hit made on the guard of the pentathlete against whom the hit was registered or on the conductive piste causes the apparatus to register a hit; b) if a hit properly made by the pentathlete against whom the hit was registered does not cause the apparatus to register a hit; c) if the apparatus fortuitously registers a hit against a pentathlete against whom there has been, for example, a beat on the blade, some movement of the opponent, or vibration on the piste transmitted to the central apparatus; or as a result of any cause other than a properly made hit; d) if a hit is annulled the subsequent hit made by their opponent; e) if a double hit is registered but one hit is valid and the other is not valid (such as a hit made on surface other than opponent or a hit made leaving the piste) only the valid hit is scored. iii) The Referee must also apply the following rules regarding the annulment of hits: a) Only the last hit which precedes the establishment of the failure of the apparatus may be annulled and then only if it is the pentathlete against whom the hit was registered who is placed at a disadvantage by the failure. b) The failure must be determined by tests made immediately after the bout is stopped, under the supervision of the Referee and without changing any part of the equipment in use. c) With these tests, one is trying only to establish whether there is a material possibility of a mistake in the judgment as a result of a fault.
+The location of this fault in the electrical equipment, including that of either of the pentathletes, is unimportant in reaching a decision. d) It is not necessary, in order to justify the annulment of a hit, that the failure in question repeats itself each time a test is made, but it is essential that the once.
+A pentathlete who makes any modification in, or changes to their equipment without being asked by the Referee to do so, before the judgment is pronounced, loses the right to the annulment of the hit.
+Similarly, after again coming on guard and after the bout has effectively recommenced, a pentathlete cannot claim the annulment of a hit registered against them before the said recommencement of the bout.